Top Continuous Improvement Tools to Help Drive Growth

 In today’s world, businesses that can innovate and improve thrive.
-Ones clinging to old practices, however, eventually die out.
+Ones clinging to old practices, though, eventually die out.

 To stay ahead of your competition, your organization should focus on continuous improvement.
 Meaning, you should constantly re-evaluate your business processes, find improvements, and implement them.

-If you have the right tools at hand, though, you’ll be dramatically increasing your chances.
+If you have the right tools at hand, though, you’ll probably be dramatically increasing your chances.

-To give you a head start, we’ve compiled a list of 6+ continuous improvement tools which are bound to significantly improve your odds.
+To give you a head start, we have compiled a list of 6+ continuous improvement tools which are bound to significantly improve your odds.

 Before we dive into the specific tools, let’s talk basics.
 If you already have a good basic understanding of process improvement as a methodology, jump ahead to the first tool, Drive.
 Otherwise, read on!

-As we’ve already mentioned, continuous improvement means constantly improving your processes.
+As we have already mentioned, continuous improvement means constantly improving your processes.

 There are 2 parts to it.
 One is cultural - making your organization used to improvement on a general basis.
 Your employees should be supportive of any initiative, and should always be willing to take part in it.